shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 became my friends, business partners, mentors and fellow travellers and pilgrims on both outer and inner journeys.

-This is brief list of all the places I visited from 2021 until now.

-* Bangalore
-* Vizag
-* Naggar
-* Ashvem, Goa
-* Pune
-* Kodikanal
-* Hampi
-* Dharamkot
-* Auroville
-* Alleppey
-* Mysore
-* Gokarna
-* Arambol, Goa

-### Solo traveling

-TK;
-The best way to do so and experience the world as a reflection of your own inner world, I find it is much more *easier* if you're traveling solo.
-Eventually when you get a hang of solo travelling, you find other solo travellers along the way that you can travel with without getting distracted from your own experiences.

 ### People

 The most interesting part of traveling is the people you meet.
 Traveling,